KeepTheAspidistraFlying/Basics-of-Machine-Learning/README.md

 we need to select some features, why?? it enables us to train a model faster; it reduces the complexity of a model thus makes it easier to interpret.

-so we can use feature_importances_ by pandas.
+so we can use feature_importances_ from pandas.
 In our dataset, we happen to notice that features with "worst" seem to have higher importances.